 The Global Health Consortium and FIU online have partnered with the Division of Arbovirus of the Pan American Health Organization (PAHO) to launch an exclusive, online course “Dengue Diagnosis and Clinical Management” (Diagnostico y Manejo Clinico del Dengue).
-The course, which will be offered entirely in Spanish, will be located virtually at the Campus Library de Salud Publica, part of the PAHO website.
+The course, offered entirely in Spanish, will be located virtually at the Campus Library de Salud Publica, part of the PAHO website.
+The English course is coming soon!

 Dengue is a mosquito-borne viral infection that affects infants, young children, and adults, with symptoms ranging from mild fever to incapacitating high fever, severe headache, pain behind the eyes, muscle and joint pain, and rash.
 The illness can evolve to severe dengue, characterized by shock, respiratory distress, severe bleeding, and/or serious organ impairment.